How to Convert Views to PDFs in ASP.NET MVC

 ChromePdfRenderer renderer = new ChromePdfRenderer();

-// Render View to PDF document
+// Render the view to a PDF document

 PdfDocument pdf = renderer.RenderView(this.HttpContext, viewPath, persons);